mozilla/apk-signer/docs/api.rst

     **Request**

     :param unsigned_apk_s3_path:
-        A publicly inaccessible Amazon S3 path (in a shared bucket) to an unsigned APK file.
+        An Amazon S3 path (in a shared bucket) to the unsigned APK file that should be fetched and signed.
         Example: ``/path/to/unsigned/file.apk``.

     :param unsigned_apk_s3_hash:
         A SHA512 content hash that can be used to verify the contents of the APK file after fetching it from Amazon S3.

+    :param signed_apk_s3_path:
+        An Amazon S3 path (in a shared bucket) that the final, signed APK file should be written to.
+        Example: ``/path/to/signed/file.apk``.

     **Response**

     :param signed_apk_s3_url:
-        A publicly accessible Amazon S3 URL to a signed APK file.
+        A publicly accessible Amazon S3 URL to the signed APK file.

     Example: